-- General Educational Development (GED) certificate. - Certificate or other official completion documentation demonstrating that the student has passed a stateauthorized examination that the state recognizes as the equivalent of a high school diploma (certificates of attendance and/or completion are not included in this qualifying category). - An Associate. - Successful completion of at least 60 semester or trimester credit hours or 72 quarter credit hours that does not result in the awarding of an associate degree, but that is acceptable for full credit toward a bachelor's degree at any institution: or - Enrollment in a bachelor's degree program where at least 60 semester or trimester credit hours or 72 quarter credit hours have been successfully completed, including credit hours transferred into the bachelor's degree program. - Foreign diplomas.
+- General Educational Development (GED) certificate. - Certificate or other official completion documentation demonstrating that the student has passed a state-authorized examination that the state recognizes as the equivalent of a high school diploma such as: Test Assessing Secondary Completion (TASC), the High School Equivalency Test (HiSET), or in California, the California High School Proficiency Exam.
+Certificates of attendance and/or completion are not included in this qualifying category). - Prospect can have an associate degree. - Successful completion of at least 60 semester or trimester credit hours or 72 quarter credit hours that does not result in the awarding of an associate degree, but that is acceptable for full credit toward a bachelor's degree at any institution: or - Enrollment in a bachelor's degree program where at least 60 semester or trimester credit hours or 72 quarter credit hours have been successfully completed, including credit hours transferred into the bachelor's degree program. - Foreign diplomas. - For a student who enrolls without completing high school, a transcript must be provided indicating the student has excelled in high school.